MangiolaLaboratory/posteriorHCA/README.md

 -   **Tissue Groups**

-The probabilistic landscape is **pre-trained**, meaning it represents a **posterior distribution** estimated from millions of cells.
+The probabilistic landscape is **pre-learned**, meaning it represents a **posterior distribution** estimated from millions of cells.
 `PosteriorHCA` makes this **queryable**, allowing researchers to: